ricardonovelot/Moonshot/README.md

 ### Learning Highlights

-This project represents an advanced exploration into SwiftUI and Swift, featuring:
 - Implementation of generics and constraints to enhance code flexibility and reusability.
 - Advanced state management to toggle between different view layouts.
 - Custom decoding strategies to handle complex hierarchical data structures.